James Ritter

 James P. Ritter (October 30, 1930 – May 4, 2015) was an American design draftsman and politician.

+Formative years

-James P. Ritter was born October 30, 1930 in Allentown, Pennsylvania.
+Ritter was born October 30, 1930, in Allentown, Pennsylvania.
 He graduated from Allentown High School and served in the U.S. Army during the Korean War.
-Ritter took courses in mechanical engineering and was a design draftsman for PPL Corporation and Lehigh Structural Steel in Allentown.
+Ritter took courses in mechanical engineering.

+Career

-Ritter served in the Pennsylvania House of Representatives from 1965 until 1983 and was a Democrat.
-Ritter died in Allentown, Pennsylvania on May 4, 2015.
+A design draftsman for PPL Corporation and Lehigh Structural Steel in Allentown, Ritter served in the Pennsylvania House of Representatives from 1965 until 1983 and was a Democrat.

+Death

+Ritter died in Allentown, Pennsylvania, on May 4, 2015.